 Mejicanna Pizza: Chilli Con Carne on a pizza – Where Italian meets Mexican *drools*

-Picoteo/ Casa Colon, Tapas – You can’t come to Spain without dipping into the Spanish tapas culture.
+Picoteo/ Casa Colon, Tapas – You can’t visit Spain without dipping into the Spanish tapas culture.
 Tapas are small Spanish savoury dishes which can be combined to create a full meal.
 Tapas were traditionally served in bars to accompany drinks but have now developed into their own cuisine.
-I have two favorite tapas restaurants which are convienetly beside eachother in a buzzy square, that is filled with street performers and little children running around in the summer months.
+I have two favourite tapas restaurants which are conveniently beside each other in a buzzy square, that is filled with street performers and little children running around in the summer months.
 They are called ‘Picoteo’ and ‘Casa Colon’.
-You can book the Picoteo but not Casa Colon, for this reason we usually end up going to the Picoteo as there is generally a big group of us.
+You can book the Picoteo but not in Casa Colon, for this reason we usually end up going to the Picoteo as there is generally a big group of us.
 If you have a party between 2 & 4 it probably won’t be as hard to get a table in Casa Colon, generally there is a 30 mins – 1 hour wait.
 There are loads of bars in the area where you can have a drink while waiting.
 Both restaurants are very similar just with slight differences in their menus.
 The tapas range in prices but they are bigger than traditional tapas.
 They are almost all like starter portions, perfect for sharing.
 Each person will probably eat between 2&3 dishes each.
 Find more on their websites – Picoteo & Casa Colon.

 My ‘Picoteo’ Top Picks:

 ‘Crispy Shrimp Tempura with Spicy and Creamy sauce’,